Fins are an essential part of your scuba gear. They propel you underwater and make or break your dive experience.

-The strap is adjustable and allows to get in and out of the fins quick and easy.
+The strap is adjustable and allows you to get in and out of the fins quick and easy.
 While not a bungee strap, it’s still easy to initially adjust and use.

 The Cressi FROG Plus comes in four different sizes and a few different colors.
-They are very affordable in price and made of highest quality products.
+They are very affordable in price and made of the highest quality products.

 The Sherwood Triton looks at first glance like a pretty old-fashioned scuba fin.
 However, it is anything than that.
-These are open heel paddle fins with an adjustable strap.
+These are open-heel paddle fins with an adjustable strap.

 It features three vents in front of the foot pocket that are designed to increase the thrust on the downward motion of the kick.
 They also decrease the drag on the upward motion of the kick.
 This increases the thrust while reducing the energy needed to both kick and recover.

 The strap is adjustable and offers quick-release buckles.
 The large heel pull tab makes it easy to put the fins on or take them off.
 A great feature of these fins is that they float.
 They are positively buoyant so they won’t sink to the bottom should you ever lose one in the water.

 The Sherwood Triton comes in three different sizes and is only available in black.
 They are not any of those futuristic looking fins but rather look like fins from old times.
 Yet, when it comes to the power they produce, they are top of the line.
 Due to their light weight, they offer great flexibility when it comes to diving, snorkeling or even surface swimming with fins.

 Pricing of the Sherwood Triton is what you would expect of a high-quality pair of fins.
 They won’t break the bank but are also not the cheapest fins you can find.